Emergency Dental CareFor an appointment call our office today at 601-992-1371

 Continue reading for more information on what is considered a dental emergency or call our Brandon, Mississippi office immediately at 601-992-1371 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
 When a toothache or another dental emergency strikes, the emergency dentists at Reservoir Dental Group are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+We handle a wide range of emergency dental issues, which may include: